Core Communication Courses

 - ENGL 203, Writing About Literature: Exploration of literature by genre and/or theme; literary analysis and interpretation; intensive writing about literature; course emphasizing research skills.

-- ENGL 210, Technical Business Writing: Focus on writing for professional settings; correspondence and researched reports fundamental to the technical and business workplace—memoranda, business letters, research proposals and presentations, use of graphical and document design; emphasis on audience awareness, clarity of communication and collaborative team-work.
+- ENGL 210, Technical and Professional Writing: Focus on writing for professional settings; correspondence and researched reports fundamental to the technical and business workplace—memoranda, business letters, research proposals and presentations, use of graphical and document design; emphasis on audience awareness, clarity of communication and collaborative team-work.

 All Core Communication courses assess students using the following objective areas: